Fares-Elkholy/sdms-db/README.md

-# Scalable Datamanagement Systems - DB
+# SDMS-DB

-This project implements a simplified database engine with support for the Iceberg table format.
+This project implements a simplified database engine with support for the [Iceberg table format](https://iceberg.apache.org/spec/#overview).
 It includes a catalog, manifest files, and file-based storage.

 ## Quick Start for Interviewers